michaeljclark/glyph/README.md

 ## architecture

+this list of points outlines the primary differentiating elements of the super regular RISC architecture:

 - variable length instruction format supporting 16, 32, 64, and 128-bit
   instruction packets.
 - instruction formats and 2-bit size encoding is detailed here: